fiqih131/contract-deployments/mainnet/2025-10-02-test-upgrade/README.md

 # Swap Owner on Gnosis Safe

-Status: PENDING
+Status: READY TO SIGN

 ## Description

-This task contains a single script that can be used to swap an owner in a Gnosis Safe.
+This task contains a single **script** that can be used to swap an owner in a Gnosis Safe.

 ## Sign Task